A numerical approach to particle creation in accelerating toy models: Conclusions and future prospects

-Pointwise convergence tests indicate reasonably good overall convergence, with noticeable loss being observed mainly in the near potential region ($0.0<r<2.0$).
-The translation process between $\scri^-$ and $\scri^+$ slices also induces minor loss of convergence, which is then propagated throughout the rest of the evolution.
-Because this process involves interpolating and reconstructing the signal, this loss is not unexpected.
-As only \textit{Neville interpolation} and \textit{B-splines} were tested, it remains unclear if any other interpolation algorithm might provide improved convergence behaviour.
+Pointwise convergence tests indicate reasonably good overall convergence, with noticeable loss being observed mainly in the near potential region ($0<r<2$).
+The translation process between $\scri^-$ and $\scri^+$ hyperboloidal foliations also induces minor loss of convergence, which is then propagated throughout the rest of the evolution.
+Because this process involves interpolating and reconstructing the signal, this loss is not unexpected. \avv{So far} only \textit{Neville interpolation} and \textit{B-splines} \avv{have been tested, mainly due to their reliability and ease of use and implementation, so} it remains unclear if any other interpolation algorithm might provide improved convergence behaviour.

 The toy model entails some challenges that need to be taken in consideration if one wishes to use it on more complex scenarios.
-First is the obvious translation process, as one has to ensure, taken into account the hyperboloidal slices and the width of the initial signal, that the main body of the signal can be recovered with the largest possible recovered grid.
+First is the obvious translation process {between the ingoing and outgoing hyperboloidal foliations}, as one has to ensure, taken into account the hyperboloidal slices and the width of the initial signal, that the main body of the signal can be recovered with the largest possible recovered grid.
 This can be challenging when working with spacetimes that scatter the field, as it is uncertain whether the signal can be recovered at a $t_p$ instant before scattering has occurred.
 Another challenge is the sensitivity of the KG product with the width of the \textit{out} modes' signal, making their normalization procedure more complicated.
-In this model it is necessary to rescale the product in order to cancel its dependence on the width and, ultimately, ensuring that $\int dw'(\alpha_{w_0,w'}^2-\beta_{w_0,w'}^2)=1$ holds.
+In this model it is necessary to rescale the product in order to cancel its dependence on the width and, ultimately, ensuring that $\int d\omega'(|\alpha_{\omega_0,\omega'}|^2-|\beta_{\omega_0,\omega'}|^2)=1$ holds.
 This contrasts sharply with the simplicity of the theoretical calculations where, in principle, ensuring the use of an orthonormal basis for the modes is enough to guarantee reliable results.
 This disparity is likely due to the impossibility of numerically representing infinite signals and the necessity of working with a compact support scheme.

 For further work, one could first investigate ways to make translation between slices smoother and simpler, while also maintaining or improving convergence.
 Very recent work~\cite{penrosetime} proposes an alternative way to translate, which relies on the use of three different hyperboloidal foliations that exactly overlap for specific slices.
 Including their approach in our setup is a good future plan, as it may provide improved results in terms of accuracy and convergence.
 Regarding the physical system being simulated, it would be valuable to first reproduce and test this setup on a fixed Schwarzschild background, possibly adding a time-dependent potential to the background to study the dynamical effects on particle creation.
 Another possibility is to experiment with the mass of the Schwarzschild black hole, making it oscillate harmonically in time for a certain interval.
 Then subsequently we could extend the setup by evolving the scalar field on a dynamic spacetime, such as one arising from gravitational collapse.
 In such cases, if the scalar field’s influence on the geometry is negligible -- a reasonable assumption during collapse -- the background could be modeled using data from existing simulations.
 It is then essential to ensure that hyperboloidal slices can be constructed to adapt properly to the evolving spacetime geometry.